Dirac231/BCHamming/README.md

 # Qiskit Hackathon Europe 2021

 This repository was created for the Europe Qiskit Hackaton 2021.
-It focuses on re-purpusing classic error correction code and make it Quantum.
-Click [here](https://github.com/Dirac231/BCHamming/blob/main/Report.pdf) to see the report
+It focuses on re-purpusing classic error correction code and make it Quantum. \
+\
+The official report is available [here](https://github.com/Dirac231/BCHamming/blob/main/Report.pdf)

 ## Folder structure